Tencent/Hippy/docs/en-us/hippy-vue/native-event.md

 `minimum supported version 2.3.4`

-This event will be triggered when the hippy js engine or context is destroyed.
+This event will be called when the hippy js engine or context is destroyed.
 The hippy business can do some operations when leaving by monitoring the `destroyInstance` event, but the callback function cannot use `async`

 ```jsx
 Hippy.on('destroyInstance', () => {